SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Evaluation

 \subsubsection{Statistical Error Analysis}

-This evaluation was conducted primarily through manual review, utilizing Gemini-2.5-pro as an assistive tool based on six manually defined error categories:

-\begin{enumerate}[leftmargin=1.2em] \item \textbf{Perceptual Error:} Failure to perceive fundamental visual properties, such as color, shape, or pattern structures. \item \textbf{Spatial Transformation Error:} Failure to deduce correct spatial states after a transformation.
-This includes: \begin{enumerate} \item Rotation/Flipping: Errors in angle or axis; confusing rotation with flipping. \item Folding/Unfolding: Incorrect mapping between 2D nets and 3D cubes; confusing adjacent or opposite faces. \item Spatial Relationships: Misjudging object composition, internal structure, or occlusion. \end{enumerate} \item \textbf{Spatial Memorization Error:} Forgetting or misremembering object positions or relationships across a sequence of operations. \item \textbf{Instruction Following Error:} Misunderstanding textual instructions, such as task rules (e.g., negation) or required output formats. \item \textbf{Methodological Error:} Adopting a flawed or suboptimal problem-solving strategy, such as using a rigid or unnecessarily complex reasoning path. \item \textbf{Calculation and Reasoning Error:} Errors in non-spatial logic or mathematical calculations. \end{enumerate}

-To account for diversity in developers, model sizes, and open/closed-source paradigms, we selected 4 models for this deeper analysis: Gemini-2.5-pro and o1 (the top-performing closed-source models), Qwen2.5-VL-72B (a leading open-source model), and its smaller counterpart, Qwen2.5-VL-7B.
-We prompted Gemini-2.5 Pro to assist in analyzing responses from these models, using our error typology.
-Two human annotators then verified these analysis to compile quantitative results.
+This evaluation was conducted primarily through manual review (2 human annotators), utilizing Gemini-2.5-pro as an assistive tool based on 6 manually defined error categories, including perceptual, spatial transformation, spatial memorization, instruction following, methodological, and calculation \& reasoning error (detailed in Appendix~\ref{Error Types}).
+To account for diversity in developers, model sizes, and open/closed-source paradigms, we selected 4 models for deeper analysis: Gemini-2.5-pro and o1 (the top-performing closed-source models), Qwen2.5-VL-72B (a leading open-source model), and its smaller counterpart, Qwen2.5-VL-7B.
+To ensure the reliability of our error taxonomy, two annotators independently annotated a subset of 100 errors.
+We calculated the Cohen's Kappa coefficient ($\kappa = 0.85$), indicating strong inter-annotator agreement.
+Disagreements were resolved through discussion with a third expert.